junxit/us-congress-bills-115/bill.md

   - **(3)** *Effective period*
     - **(A)** *In general* A bidding right issued under the Mineral Leasing Act (30 U.S.C.
 181 et seq.) shall terminate on the expiration of the 7-year period beginning on the date the bidding right is issued.
     - **(B)** *Tolling of period* The 7-year period described in subparagraph (A) shall be tolled during any period in which exercise of the bidding right is precluded by temporary injunctive relief granted under, or administrative, legislative, or judicial suspension of, the Federal coal leasing program.
+- **(f)** *Deadline* If an existing settlement of a coal
+- **(f)** *Deadline*
-- **(f)** *Deadline* If an existing settlement of a coal preference right lease application has not been implemented as of the date of enactment of this Act, not later than 180 days after that date of enactment, the Secretary shall complete the bidding rights valuation process in accordance with the terms of the settlement.
+  - **(1)** *In general* If an existing settlement of a coal preference right lease application has not been implemented as of the date of enactment of this Act, not later than 180 days after that date of enactment, the Secretary shall complete the bidding rights valuation process in accordance with the terms of the settlement.
+  - **(2)** *Date of valuation* For purposes of the valuation process under paragraph (1), the market price of coal shall be determined as of the date of the settlement.

 ## § 3.
 Certain land selections of the Navajo Nation